Men who have sex with men

 Can MSM donate organs or stem cells?

 Regulations for organ and stem cell donations are different than those for blood donation.
 MSM can register to become organ donors through their provincial organ donation registry.
 They will be asked questions on topics ranging from their general health to specific risk behaviours.
-Generally, MSM are eligible for organ donation if it has been more than a year since their last sexual contact with another man.
+Generally, MSM are eligible for organ donation if it has been more than a year since their last sexual contact with other men.
 However, due to the scarcity of organs available for transplant, the attending physician may make an exception (with patient consent) if a donor has had sex with another man within the past year.
 To find out more about organ donation, visit the Organs and Tissues section of our website.

 MSM who are between the ages of 17 and 35 can also join the OneMatch Stem Cell and Marrow Network.
-While there is a five-year waiting period for MSM who want to donate stem cells, due to the diverse patient needs for stem cells, the attending physician may make an exception (with patient consent) if a donor has had sex with another man within the past five years.
+While there is a five-year waiting period for MSM who want to donate stem cells, due to the diverse patient needs for stem cells, the attending physician may make an exception (with patient consent) if a donor has had sex with other men within the past five years.
 To find out more about stem cell donation, visit the Stem Cells section of our website.

 Is the eligibility criteria for MSM considered to be discriminatory?